Last updated March 6, 2023

 Some of these cloud migration KPIs, such as those involving the user experience and business impact, can lean toward the subjective.
 Others, such as cloud and application performance, are highly quantifiable, but lack of visibility can impact your ability to monitor them.
 There are lots of tools on the market that can help monitor cloud performance.

-The major platform providers offer tools aligned to their specific platform.
+The major platform providers offer tools aligned to their specific platforms.
 These are good tools, and if your cloud environment is homogenous, they may provide everything you need.
 The challenge is that most cloud environments aren’t homogenous.
 In Flexera’s 2020 study, 93 percent of enterprises said they had a multi-cloud strategy and 87 percent leveraged a hybrid cloud.
 To manage multi- and hybrid-cloud environments using vendor-provided resources often requires constant switching between applications.

 The other option is to use third-party tools, but many of these solutions are targeted at one aspect of performance (e.g., security) and don’t provide a comprehensive view of all your KPIs in one place.
 Once again, to get a complete view of your cloud environment, you need to spend time switching between tools.
 Frustrated with the lack of a comprehensive tool that provided an all-up view across our clients’ multiple cloud environments and KPIs, we developed our own solution.
 We call this tool TRIA, both as a play on our company name, but also as a reflection of its ability to monitor the three core cloud KPI categories: performance, security/compliance, and costs, all from a single pane of glass.